AuReMe/padmet/README.md

 ## Requirements

+Padmet requires Python.
+It is tested on Python 3.6, 3.7 and 3.8 (with GitHub Actions).
+Due to dependencies (like biopython or docopt) it is recommended to use these versions and not version below 3.6.

 Padmet classes scripts (handling PADMet format) and most of the padmet utils scripts require:

 * [biopython](https://github.com/biopython/biopython) to handle fasta files.